alessandropedone/laplacian-unit-square/README.md

 - `ale_hw.info` which contains the hardware information of [@alessandropedone](https://github.com/alessandropedone)
 - `marta_hw.info` which contains the hardware information of [@martapignatelli](https://github.com/martapignatelli)
 - `generate_hw_info.sh` which is an executable that you can run in the terminal to create a file with the information of your machine in the same format as the aforementioned files
-- `compare_hw.sh` that allows to print a comparison between to hardware specifying the name of the files For instance, you could run:
+- `compare_hw.sh` that allows to print a comparison between two hardwares specifying the name of the files For instance, you could run:
 ```bash
 cd docs